HannyOM/my-flask-todo-app/README.md

 ## Suggestions for Improvement:

-1. Add date and time tracking.
-2. Add notifications for reminders.
+1. Add notifications for reminders.
-3. Add caller agent for better reminders.
+2. Add caller agent for better reminders.